 Cassocks are worn by both clergy and lay worship leaders, with or without a surplice.
 Only ordained clergy wear a stole over the surplice.

 Cassocks are most common in Anglican, Roman Catholic, and Orthodox churches.
 The cassock-and-surplice combination is very common in Anglican churches.
 Some choirs wear cassocks with surplices instead of robes.
-John Wesley wore a cassock and surplice, because he was a priest in the Church of England.

 You can see a larger picture of a cassock.